GuideNepalMutual FundInvestingNAVSEBONFactsheet

 • Compute average dividend yield over 3–5 years, not the latest one.

-• Recognise dividends are usually realised gains, not earned income.
-Particularly for closed-end funds, a high "dividend" is often the manager harvesting a position to crystallise the gain — your unit value drops accordingly.
+• Recognise that dividends are usually realised gains, not earned income.
+Particularly for closed-end funds, a fat "dividend" is often the manager harvesting a position to crystallise the gain.
+Your unit value drops accordingly.

 • Capital gains tax applies.
 Distributions to natural persons attract 5% TDS at source.
-Plan accordingly when projecting net returns.
+Build that into any net-return projection.

 Five reading mistakes to stop making

-After two paragraphs of mechanics, the actionable part.
+After the mechanics, the actionable part.
 The mistakes I see most:

 1. Picking by absolute NAV.
-Already covered, but worth saying twice: NAV ≈ par value × cumulative return × time.
+Already covered, but worth repeating: NAV ≈ par value × cumulative return × time.
 Higher just means older.

 2. Ignoring NEPSE discount on closed-end funds.
 Buying NEPSE-listed mutual fund units at a 15% discount to NAV is a different trade than buying at a 5% premium.
-The factsheet shows NAV; NEPSE shows the market price.
-Both numbers matter, and your platform usually shows you the second one without context.
+The factsheet shows NAV.
+NEPSE shows the market price.
+Both numbers matter, and your trading platform usually serves up the second one without any context for the first.

 5. Reading one factsheet.
 A single factsheet is a snapshot.
-Read three to six months of consecutive factsheets for the same scheme and you start to see whether positions are turning over, whether the AUM is stable, whether disclosures are consistent.
-The first factsheet you read will mislead you; the sixth one will tell you most of what you need to know.
+Pull three to six months of consecutive factsheets for the same scheme and you start to see whether positions are turning over, whether the AUM is stable, whether disclosures are consistent.
+The first factsheet you read will mislead you.
+The sixth will tell you most of what you need to know.

 A reading routine that actually works